philawsophizing/PODD/README.md

 ![](https://github.com/philawsophizing/PODD/raw/master/readme_assets/merchant_screens.jpg)

 ## TECH
-PODD is built as a PWA (progressive web app).
-It caches static assets using service workers while allowing one system and code base across platforms.
+PODD will initially be built as a PWA (progressive web app) and then as a native iOs and Android app.
+A PWA caches static assets using service workers while allowing one system and code base across platforms.

  Podd uses new web api's including geolocation and push notifications, meaning little difference to a native app.
 Updating the app happens automatically without relying on customers downloading an update.

  Building a PWA also allows customers to test drive the app without commitment.
 Later choosing to install it to their home screen, or just visit it when needed.

 **Front End**
 - Elm (superior rendering speed, and functional code base)